Knog + Front Cycle Light: £17.99

 BRIGHT FRONT LIGHTS ALSO HELP YOU SEE

-It’s great to be able to see exactly where you’re going.
+It's great to be able to see exactly where you're going.
 It may seem obvious, but a bright front light – say, of 200 lumens in the city or 600 off road – will allow you to spot pot holes, broken glass, and maybe even an abandoned £20 note.
+Ask any mountain bikers to tell you how good a powerful front light is on night rides.

 WHAT’S THE MINIMUM LIGHT OUTPUT I NEED ON MY BIKE?

-Rear Light: Rear lights in general emit fewer lumens than front lights, but if they are flashing then they must also emit at least 4 candelas.
+Rear Bike Light: Rear lights in general emit fewer lumens than front lights, but if they are flashing then they must also emit at least 4 candelas.
 Again, lights from reputable brands such as Cateye, Lezyne, Exposure, and Moon meet this standard.

 CAN A BIKE LIGHT BE TOO BRIGHT?